manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Let's also reiterate what happens when we start this server application by running `node index.js`.

 As always, Node.js will parse our code file from top to bottom.
 It loads the code in modules *http*, *url*, and *./calculator*.
-It then executes the `http.createServer` function, followed by function `server.listen`.
+It then executes the `http.createServer` function, followed by function `server.listen` on line 27.
 At this point, that's all that is being executed.
 The code between lines 6 and 24 is, at this point, NOT yet being executed!
-Instead, the code in module *http* waits for the first HTTP request to come in, and only when that happens, our code between lines 6 and 24 (that is, the body of the inline callback function), will be called (and will be called again and again for each incoming HTTP request).
+Instead, the code in module *http* waits for an HTTP request to come in, and whenever this happens - and *only* whenever that happens - our code between lines 6 and 24 (that is, the body of the inline callback function), will be called (and will be called again and again for each incoming HTTP request).

 ... Übergang zu TypeScript - was passiert zum Beispiel, wenn die Berechnungsfunktionen einen String oder ein bool übergeben bekommen?